-- When responding to concerns relating to child on child sexual violence or harassment, Nonington CE Primary School will follow the guidance outlined in Part Five of KCSIE 2023 and the DfE 'Sexual Violence and Sexual Harassment Between Children in Schools and Colleges' guidance. - Nonington CE Primary School recognises sexual violence and sexual harassment can occur between two children of any age and sex.
+- When responding to concerns relating to child on child sexual violence or harassment, Nonington CE Primary School will follow the guidance outlined in Part Five of KCSIE 2024 and the DfE 'Sexual Violence and Sexual Harassment Between Children in Schools and Colleges' guidance. - Nonington CE Primary School recognises sexual violence and sexual harassment can occur between two children of any age and sex.
 It can occur through a group of children sexually assaulting or sexually harassing a single child or group of children and can occur online and face to face (both physically and verbally).
-Sexual violence and sexual harassment is never acceptable. - All victims of sexual violence or sexual harassment will be reassured that they are being taken seriously and that they will be supported and kept safe.
-A victim will never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment or be made to feel ashamed for making a report. - When there has been a report of sexual violence or harassment, the DSL will make an immediate risk and needs assessment which will be considered on a case-by-case basis which explores how best to support and protect the victim and the alleged perpetrator (and any other children involved/impacted). - The risk and needs assessment will be recorded and kept under review and will consider the victim (especially their protection and support), the alleged perpetrator, and all other children, and staff and any actions that are required to protect them. - Reports will initially be managed internally by the school and where necessary will be referred to Integrated Children's Services and/or the Police. - The decision making and required action taken will vary on a case by case basis, but will be informed by the wishes of the victim, the nature of the alleged incident (including whether a crime may have been committed), the ages and developmental stages of the children involved, any power imbalance, if the alleged incident is a one-off or a sustained pattern of abuse, if there are any ongoing risks to the victim, other children, adult students or school staff, and, any other related issues or wider context.
+Sexual violence and sexual harassment is never acceptable.

+- All victims of sexual violence or sexual harassment will be reassured that they are being taken seriously and that they will be supported and kept safe.
+A victim will never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment or be made to feel ashamed for making a report. - When there has been a report of sexual violence or harassment, the DSL will make an immediate risk and needs assessment which will be considered on a case-by-case basis which explores how best to support and protect the victim and the alleged perpetrator (and any other children involved/impacted). - The risk and needs assessment will be recorded and kept under review and will consider the victim (especially their protection and support), the alleged perpetrator, and all other children, and staff and any actions that are required to protect them. - Reports will initially be managed internally by the school and where necessary will be referred to Integrated Children's Services and/or the Police. - The decision making and required action taken will vary on a case by case basis, but will be informed by the wishes of the victim, the nature of the alleged incident (including whether a crime may have been committed), the ages and developmental stages of the children involved, any power imbalance, if the alleged incident is a one-off or a sustained pattern of abuse, if there are any ongoing risks to the victim, other children, adult students or school staff, and, any other related issues or wider context. - If at any stage the DSL is unsure how to proceed, advice will be sought from the Education Safeguarding Service.